cloudfour/guides/css/README.md

 Syntax: `<ComponentName>.is-stateOfComponent`

 State classes should reflect changes to a component's state.
-As such, it's important to resist the temptation to style these classes directly.
-Scoping states to an associated component class insures consistent terminology can be easily used across components.
+As such, it's important to resist the temptation to apply direct styles to these classes.
+Scoping states to associated component classes insures the use of consistent cross-component terminology.

 ```css
 /* Component Name */